spxnso/LBU/readme.md

 ---

+## WARNING: Our interpreter is discontinued in favor of an upcoming rewrite!
 ## Features

-- **Optimized Performance**: Fast decompilation & interpretation for complex Lua bytecode files.
+- **Optimized Performance**: Fast decompilation for complex Lua bytecode files.
 - **Opcode Support**: Handles all Lua opcodes.

 ## TODOS